oreos-and-ramen/RESTful-API-coding-challenge/README.md

 `{'error': True, 'reason': "Data corrupted at path ''.
 Cannot initialize ForecastVariableDaily from invalid String value sunrise, sunset."}`
 I, like I mentioned before, haven't gotten information from API's before so I wans't sure where my issue was.
 I showed my code to ChatGPT, where it said that some API's prefer no spaces in strings.
 I changed it and it worked from there.

+The clean_data file was straight forward enough.
+I didn't have any notable issues in writing this one.

+**Note:** I wrote in my pseudocode that I would hardcode the variables in main, but I now believe that defaults for the functions works better.
+I will be doing that instead.